Overhead Tricep Extension: How To Do, Muscles Worked, Variations

-The exercise can also be performed standing or seated, and there are various variations that can be done to target the tricep muscle in different ways.
-The most common way to perform this exercise is with a dumbbell while standing or sitting.
+The exercise can also be performed standing or seated, and various variations can be used to target the tricep muscle differently.

 Know Your Calorie Requirement To Build Muscle Mass